 - Blocking, leveling, and anchoring of a mobile home and reconnecting or resetting its sewer, water, electrical, fuel lines, and tanks.

-Financial grants from FEMA are taxpayer funded and have a maximum dollar amount; once your reach the maximum amount, you will not be able to receive any additional grants from FEMA for the disaster.
+Financial grants from FEMA are taxpayer funded and have a maximum fiscal year dollar amount which is tied to the year the disaster was declared.
+Once your reach the maximum amount, you will not be able to receive any additional grants from FEMA for the disaster.